Is your teenager ready for the realities of career planning? Do you know what’s in store for the future workforce?

 While university is a good start, it’s not the guarantee of success it once was.
 Parents and students need to make savvy decisions, especially in light of the risks present in the current economy which, according to the FYA report, are only going to get worse.

 - Unemployment – One in three young people in Australia is unemployed or underemployed.
 For unskilled men, the prospects are looking grim, with as many as 25 per cent of them never finding work once they lose their job.

 - Inequality – As the demands for skilled labour increases along with wages for those jobs, unskilled labour becomes a global commodity with dropping incomes.

 - Insecurity – More than 50 per cent of new jobs in advanced economies have been temporary, part-time or self-employed, a trend starting in the 1990s and showing no signs of abating.

 Make sure to talk to your child about the new realities of work and how they anticipate they can insulate themselves from risk.

 Your child will have more jobs, with more employers, and will likely supplement income by being self-employed.
 This is a vastly different approach to work than has ever been experienced, especially since it’s being played out all over the world.
 Competition and opportunity come from all corners of the world.
 Students in high school have to start thinking about a career in far more creative ways than ever before.
 The good news is the kind of creativity and collaboration required for success is, for the most part, welcomed by today’s youth.

 Where to find good employment outcomes

 A common desire for both parents and students is to find the right guidance for success in this new working order.
-Murdoch University ranks first in Australia for overall undergraduate employment.
+Murdoch University was awarded a 5-Star rating for Employability.
 For those teens wanting to enter the job market and succeed, Murdoch is a good place to start.